 In April 2005, the AISN Association approved adding “International” to the school name to better reflect the composition of the school.
 Enrollment rose from 40 to 80 students between 2005 and 2008.

 Following an accreditation visit in 2008, AISN became fully committed to implementing curriculum standards based on the AERO standards in all subject areas.
 In addition, an updated progress report was produced, addressing each of the principle goals since the last accreditation report.

-In August 2009, AISN began the process of installing a school server so our technology abilities could be streamlined to better serve the administrative team as well as the staff and students.
-A new internet provider was hired to upgrade services to include the AISNRC.
+In August 2009, AISN began the process of updating our technology abilities to better serve the administrative team as well as the staff and students., and upgraded services to include the AISNRC.

 Until 2009, AISN taught high school through correspondence by enrolling students in the University of Nebraska Independent High School correspondence program; individually-tailored core academic subjects were offered online while students continued to participate in the physical education, music, and art classes offered within the regular school program.

-In 2009, AISN began offering direct teaching for grades 10 and 11 and in 2011 expects to achieve accreditation for the high school upon the addition of grade 12.
+In 2009, AISN began offering direct teaching for grades 10 and 11 and in 2013 AISN achieved accreditation for the high school upon the addition of grade 12.